ULHPC/documents/newsletters/2016/issue-02/src/_welcome.md

 In the information and computational science age, most university research units and centers need to perform complex computations and process very large amounts of data.
 The [UL HPC](http://hpc.uni.lu) facility encompasses a High Performance Computing environment and high density Data storage.
-The bridge between computing and storage is a specificity of the UL service, with reasons both legal (certain data must not move out of the country) and performance related.

-Currently the provided HPC services are used by people from the 3 Faculties and the 2 Interdisciplinary Centers (ICs).
-Key research priorities of the [UL](http://www.uni.lu), such as computational sciences, systems biomedicine and security, reliability & trust require access to HPC facilities in order to function and advance.

-In this issue, we would like to review the main achievements made since the beginning of the year 2015.
-In particular, we will cover:

-* the new collaborating services deployed: [GitLab](https://gitlab.uni.lu) and  [Owncloud](https://owncloud.uni.lu);
-* the two HPC workshops organized this year, with both advanced and introductory sessions for new UL scientific personnel and students;
-* the largest software upgrades performed in the 8 years existence of the UL HPC platform, thanks to the [RESIF](http://resif.readthedocs.org/en/latest/) framework.
-* the computational power increase (__+42,67 TFlops__) of the [Gaia](https://hpc.uni.lu/systems/gaia/) cluster with state of the art hardware;
-* the data storage capacity increase by __1.85__ PB;
+This second issue of the [UL HPC](http://hpc.uni.lu) newsletter is the occasion to review some statistics of the platform and its current capacities, while detailing the milestones completed in 2015, whether in terms of hardware or software developments.
+We will also come back to the two [HPC Schools](https://hpc.uni.lu/hpc-school/2015/06/index.html) organized last year, and offer testimonials of achievements performed on our infrastructure.
+Moreover, the planned developments for 2016 will be introduced.
+As you will see, many exciting challenges are waiting for us ahead (a new data center with cutting-edge cooling technologies, new official missions and mandates from the rectorate, business opportunities around the HPC services we deliver since 2007 etc.)

+Finally, you probably noticed the recent interest around the HPC and Big Data thematic at the national and international level (through articles in [Wort.lu](http://www.wort.lu/de/business/le-luxembourg-aux-manettes-un-superordinateur-a-six-milliards-d-euros-56a5d8890da165c55dc51d19) around the  [ICPEI](https://ec.europa.eu/commission/2014-2019/oettinger/blog/luxembourg-launches-supercomputing-project_en) initiatves for instance).
+The UL remains deeply involved at this level and we will keep you updated in the coming months as regards the developments on these topics (including our incoming implication in [PRACE](http://www.prace-ri.eu/)).

+Enjoy the reading and we welcome your comments and questions [by mail](mailto:hpc-sysadmins@uni.lu), [on Twitter](https://twitter.com/ULHPC) or [GitHub](https://github.com/ULHPC/documents/issues).